CiscoDevNet/stealthwatch-enterprise-sample-scripts/README.md

 * `SMC_PASSWORD = ""`
 * `SMC_HOST = ""`

+*(Note: if a new user is created for making API calls that userid MUST go through the password reset process before making any api calls)

 *(Note: additional fields may also be required)*

 #### **Cognitive Intelligence Incidents API Configuration**